dmamills/markit/README.md

 # Mark It

-Another realtime markdown editor.
-Written with node-webkit and angularjs
+Yet another markdown editor.
+Written using node-webkit and angularjs

 ## Setup
 ```